-Note: For the complete lessons,
+Note: For the Original

-Lesson 364 – Each Practice in Its Own Time
+Each Practice in Its Own Time (Audio)

-Date: September 29, 2009
+September 29, 2009

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q : When I meditate I feel a certain bliss at times.
 On such

-A: Such inquiries should not be favored during AYP deep meditation or other
+A: Such inquiries should not be favored during AYP deep meditation

-the cultivation of abiding inner silence (witness) and ecstatic
+diluting the cultivation of abiding inner silence (witness) and ecstatic

 conductivity, the very foundation of effective (relational) self-inquiry